zexihan/learn-cpp/C++_Primer/Chapter_2_Variables_and_Basic_Types.md

 l or L // long double
 ```

-Using scientific notation, the exponent is indicated by either E or e.
+Using scientific notation, the exponent is indicated by either `E` or `e`.

 By default, floating-point literals have type double.